herrevilkitten/holiday-in-ten-towns/Session_11.md

 * The group took a short rest and RJ healed everyone some more before they returned to the castle.
 * While waiting to talk to the cult's leader, the group talked to their soothsayer ("Granny").
 	* Granny talked about how she has been dreading this moment.
-	* Granny said that the party will be the one to stop the Duergar warlord from destroying Ice
+	* Granny said that the party will be the one to stop the Duergar warlord from destroying Icewind Dale.
+		* The warlord has a forge with the still-beating heart of a red dragon.
+		* He's also using the shardalin.
+		* It's in the Spine of the World
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE5MDY3MjYwNzEsNDAzMjc0NzMsMTAyND
-I4MDIxNywtOTQ1NzY2ODM3LC0yMDMxMTQwMiwtMTg3MzAwMzUy
-NCwxMTc3NDUxNjg0LC02NDg3NDY5NzQsMjA4MDU0ODMzNCwtMT
-IwOTk1Mzc5OSwtMTg0MTQ2MDM2MCwtMzQ0OTUyMzk2LC0xOTg2
-NTY5MDM0LC0xMDMxMDQ3NzU1XX0=
+eyJoaXN0b3J5IjpbMjgxMzY0NzM0LDQwMzI3NDczLDEwMjQyOD
+AyMTcsLTk0NTc2NjgzNywtMjAzMTE0MDIsLTE4NzMwMDM1MjQs
+MTE3NzQ1MTY4NCwtNjQ4NzQ2OTc0LDIwODA1NDgzMzQsLTEyMD
+k5NTM3OTksLTE4NDE0NjAzNjAsLTM0NDk1MjM5NiwtMTk4NjU2
+OTAzNCwtMTAzMTA0Nzc1NV19
 -->